100 Marcus Aurelius Quotes On Life (Wisdom That’s Timeless)

 We are fortunate to be able to read the quotes from Marcus Aurelius’ “Meditations,” one of history’s most powerful kings, as it was a book we almost lost to Time.

-We are doubly fortunate because, because Marcus was not writing for an audience, and his words were as frank as if he were speaking to his mirror.
+We are doubly fortunate because Marcus was not writing for an audience, and his words were as frank as if he were speaking to his mirror.

 “Meditations” examines Marcus’ innermost thoughts and struggles, as well as guides him on how to live the best life possible.
 He wrote to better understand himself, the universe, and human life.